Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-To copy all html files
+To copy all the files that begin with a upper case